 to enhance the image of the Club and Porsche owners in general through community relations and charitable causes;

-to establish mutually beneficial relations with Porsche dealers, independent repair shops, other regions, and the national organization;
+to establish mutually beneficial relations with Porsche dealers, independent repair shops, and other regions, and the national organization and;

-and to engage in such automotive and social events as may be agreeable to the members.
+to engage in such automotive and social events as may be agreeable to members.

 ARTICLE 3: BADGE

 The logo of the Northeast Region shall be inscribed with the name of the Northeast Region and the initials “PCA.”
 Use of the Club logo is restricted to official Club purposes and display on vehicles.
 It may not be used for commercial promotional purposes or personal uses other than display on a private vehicle unless expressly approved by a majority vote of the board.

 Membership in the Club shall be limited to members in good standing of the National Porsche Club of America, Inc. Members may be assessed regional dues.
 Regional dues shall be set on an annual basis by a majority vote of the Board no later than the February Board meeting.
 In addition, entry fees may be charged for events and subscription fees may be charged for publications.

 A member in good standing of the region must be a member in good standing of the national organization, have paid up regional dues (except those specifically for newsletter subscriptions), and in addition must not be under suspension by the region.

 The Board may suspend or reinstate an individual’s regional membership by a two-thirds or greater vote.
 Cause for suspension includes, but is not limited to: disregard of safety rules and procedures, or unsafe driving at any National, Zone, or Regional event; failure to pay monies owed to the Club; and actions which discredit the region or national organization.

 A member suspended for driving safety reasons may not participate in any regional driving events, including rallies, until reinstated by the Board.
 A suspended member has the right to appeal to the Board and request a vote for reinstatement.